theSteveMitchell/after_party/README.md

 ## After_party

 After_party is a quick and easy gem that helps you create and manage automated deploy tasks in your Rails application.
+A "deploy task" is a task that needs to be run ONCE in each environment where your code is deployed.
 They run last in your automated deploy process, so you don't have to run this type of task manually.
-A "deploy task" is a task that needs to be run ONCE in each environment where your code is deployed.
 It's very similar to the built-in schema migrations in rails, but has some crucial benefits over schema migrations:

-1. Deploy tasks run in a separate stream from schema migrations, so you can run them AFTER all your migrations run.
+1. Deploy tasks run as a separate rake task from schema migrations, so you can run them AFTER all your migrations run.
 2. They do not run automatically in development environments.
 Unless you want them to.
+So you can separate your schema concerns from data concerns.
-3. They are not strictly run_once like schema migrations are.
-If I need to run a task manually, after it's alreayd run, I can do that.
+3. They are not schema migrations, because logically, they aren't migrating the schema.
+4. Tasks aren't strictly run_once like schema migrations are.
+Tasks have a descriptive names like regular rake tasks.
+If I need to run a task manually after it's already run, I can run it manually like a standard rake task.

-## The Case
+## So...who cares?

-There are several things that I've needed to do in Rails applications that  really seem to fit as deploy tasks:
+Examples of situations where a deploy task is the best fit:

 * I've added a data field to a database model, and I need to populate that field with some complex logic.
 This involves iterating through model instances and updating values.
 I can only do this reliably if my model matches the code (meaning that all migrations must run before my data update)
 * I need to remove invalid data, import from an external source, remove invalid characters from a model's title, or otherwise do some data-related update that is in no way related to a schema migration.
 Normally I would write rake tasks for these, and manually run them in each environment (after the code is deployed there).
 We're too smart for that.